tvuong123/learnable_modulation_filter/README.md

-# Learnable modulation spectrogram - SUBMITTED INTERSPEECH 2022
+# Learnable modulation spectrogram - IEEE SLT 2022

 MORE DETAILS AND CODE CLEAN UP WILL BE ADDED LATER!